 NOTE: It is the installer's responsibility to ensure that the fixing methods are sound.

-1.5 TOOLS CHECKLIST
+1.5 tools checklist

-Tools required to install the door.
+A professorial installers tool kit is required to install the door.
 You will also need assistance to help you lift the door up safely and carry out some other steps.